El Tarter Ski Holidays

 For access to the slopes of El Tarter, a Grandvalira lift pass can be purchased, providing access to the full Grandvalira ski area - 210km of slopes across six sectors (El Tarter, Soldeu, Canillo, Encamp Pas de la Casa and Grau Roig).
 Grandvalira lift passes can be collected from the ticket windows at the base of the gondola.
 Should you need a day’s rest from skiing mid holiday, non consecutive ski passes can be purchased

 The Grandvalira ski school in El Tarter provides group ski lessons for all levels, 3 hours per day for up to 5 days.
 Previously the Grandvalira ski school operated on a first coming first served basis with regard to morning lessons.
-For 2017-18 you can now pre book and guarantee morning lessons (subject to availability).
+You can now pre book and guarantee morning lessons (subject to availability).
 Once the morning lessons are full, afternoon slots will become available.

 You can collect your rental ski equipment from Nordic Esports, inside the Nordic hotel situated a stones throw away from the El Tarter gondola.
 Your rental equipment can be collected from 16:00 the day before, allowing quick and easy access to the slopes on your first day.

 It's always cheaper to choose a saver package if you need a lift pass, lessons and equipment rental.
 We have various combinations available that can save you up to 30% and are happy to guide you in what to book.